twotwentyseven/handbook/levels-for-project-managers.md

 * Manages projects autonomously with efficient and proactive updates.
 * Confident in managing both familiar and unfamiliar projects of almost any scope/complexity both in front of clients and internally.
 * Deep expertise in project management, our processes, and the tools we utilise with the ability to mentor junior/mid-weight PMs.
-* Interalises our processes, using these almost intuitively and offers suggestions to improve these.
+* Internalises our processes, using these almost intuitively and offers suggestions to improve these.
 * Usually 3-4 years of experience as a professional project manager.

 ## Head of Projects